 “They are a diverse, athletic, and wild bunch of kids, which makes coaching for the school even more fun on my part,” he says.

 Great coaches not only teach, they also motivate, empower, and inspire kids to move in the right direction and achieve great things.
 Research shows that having a good coach is key to having fun.
 And through coaches like Justin, kids have fun, and they’re more likely to keep playing.

-One child in particular has inspired Justin as coach to believe that anything is possible, or, as Nike would say, if you have a body, you’re an athlete.
+One child in particular has inspired Justin as coach to believe that anything is possible.
 Kyle, a 4th grade student at Hungerford, has a prosthetic leg.
 The first day he ran in Justin’s club, he proved that he could still keep up with the other kids, if not pass and overlap them, Justin says.